Graham · Arrochar & Trossachs

 - How hard is Doune Hill?

-- Doune Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 602m of ascent and takes most walkers 4-6 hours.
+- We grade Doune Hill at 3/5, which puts it in moderately challenging territory.
+The usual route is around 14km with 602m of climbing; allow 4-6 hours.
 Terrain: Sheep-cropped grass throughout — fast walking by Scottish standards.

-- Where do I park for Doune Hill?
+- Where should I park to climb Doune Hill?

-- Standard parking is at NS302953 near Glasgow.
+- Standard parking is at NS302953.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Doune Hill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.